lidar532/PCBCam/README.md

 # PCBCam
+By: Lidar532-AAATTT-gmail.com

 PCBCam uses a camera to help a fiber laser user "see" and perfectly realign a circuit board that has been flipped over or taken out and put back in.